cs-giung/px-sgmcmc/README.md

 ## Experiment

-To run the SGHMC and PX-SGHMC _without_ data augmentation, use the following command lines.
+To run the SGHMC and PX-SGHMC _without_ data augmentation (as described in Section 5.2.1), use the following command lines.
-To enable data augmentation, set `--data_augmentation simple`.
+For results _with_ data augmentation (as described in Section 5.2.2), set `--data_augmentation simple` and `--posterior_temperature 0.01`.

 ```bash
 # SGHMC